First Published: 27th of May, 2018

 - Opportunities for upward socio-economic mobility

-So what did we really fight for?
+So what did we as Guyanese really fight for, and why do we so proudly celebrate Independence on the 26th of May each year?
 While I’m not putting down the sacrifices of our forefathers nor the hard work of famous politicians such as Dr. Jagan and Mr. Burnham, I’m still asking myself, “what are we really free from?”